 The Divine Office forms the foundation of the life of monasteries, so much so that no fewer than twenty chapters of the Holy Rule of St Benedict are dedicated to it.
 For lay people, living and working in the world, praying all seven offices each day may be a challenge, and it might be that we manage only one or two offices as part of our morning and evening prayers, but each time we pray the Office, we enter into this conversation, if only for a time, along with the saints who have gone before us throughout the ages, and with our sisters and brothers in Christ around the world.
 In this way, through regular prayer, we strengthen our communion with God and each other.

 Since earliest times, Christians have marked the new day with the going down of the sun.
 This is an inheritance from the Old Covenant which continues to our own day.
 As darkness begins to fall and the current day draws to a close, we turn our hearts with expectation to the Christ Who is to come, scattering the darkness with his radiant light.

 Every evening, Christians greet the liturgical celebration of the coming day with the office of Vespers, which forms the main evening offering of worship.

 This takes the form of the singing of a number of psalms, which vary from one day to the next.
 Each of the psalms is introduced and concluded with a short antiphon, which is related to the feast, saint, or mystery being celebrated.
-We then sing a hymn proper to the feast or season.
-Also included in Vespers are various prayers and responsories, as well as the hymn Phos Hilaron, which is one of the most ancient of Christian hymns in continuous use, dating to at least the 3rd century.
+Also included in Vespers are various prayers and responsories, as well as the hymn Phos Hilaron, which is one of the most ancient of Christian hymns in continuous use, dating to at least the 2nd century.

 O joyous Light of the holy glory

-of the Father immortal, celestial, holy, and blessed; O Jesus Christ.
+of the immortal Father, celestial, holy, and blessed;

-For it is right at all times to worship You with holy voices,
+For it is right at all times to worship You with voices of praise,

 O Son of God, Giver of Life.